wusa889/M335/README.md

 How  to run the App:

 1. Pull Code
-2. Run npm i --force
+2. In Console run: npm i --force
-3. run npm run start
+3. In Console run: npm run start
 4. Scan QR Code with Expo Go App on Phone